From $51K to $68K in 15 Weeks: How Fixing First Hire Relationship Before Breakdown Enabled Growth

 Weeks 4-15: Growth on Stable Foundation

-Week 7: Revenue hit $56K.
-This is where a typical first-hire crisis occurs ($55K breaking point).
-Hire didn’t quit.
-Relationship stable.
+Week 7: Revenue hit $56K, the point where a typical first-hire crisis happens around the $55K breaking point.
+The hire didn’t quit and the relationship stayed stable.

-Week 10: Revenue reached $62K.
-Added second team member.
-First hire helped onboard and train, instead of quitting at $55K, thriving and enabling growth.
+Week 10: Revenue reached $62K, Sasha added a second team member, and the first hire helped onboard and train instead of quitting at $55K—thriving and enabling growth.

-Week 15: Revenue hit $68K.
-Team of 2 plus Sasha.
-First hire handling 6 clients independently, quality consistent 8.5/10, zero turnover risk.
+Week 15: Revenue hit $68K with a team of 2 plus Sasha, the first hire handling 6 clients independently, delivering a consistent 8.5/10 quality, and presenting zero turnover risk.

 The Validation: